FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 :::note

-Pages and Collections are still being worked on and may come in future updates.
+Pages and Firestore Collections are still being worked on and may come in future updates.

 :::